tubakaya/Evolution/Series2/README.md

 ----------

 # TODO
-- Dependencies on each level [Tuba]
+- **[done]** Dependencies on each level
-- Cyclomatic complexity on each level [Sander]
+- **[done]** Cyclomatic complexity on each level
-- Write text file from Rascal (in JSON format) [Sander]
+- **[done]** Write text file from Rascal (in JSON format)
-- HTML page with D3.org graphic
+- **[done]** HTML page with D3.org graphic
+- **[done]** Get information about Rascal webserver and location-click behaviour (Davy)
+- Design the graphics
+- Textbox/Combobox for finding classname
+- Generate JSON tree for each class info
 - Read JSON file with metrics from Javascript
-- Get information about Rascal webserver and location-click behaviour (Davy)
+- Get maximum and minimum LOC and Dependency count in JSON
+- List of important aesthetics (color, diagram, layout, whitespace, typeface)
+- List of usability criteria (efficient, effective, usable)
+- Motivation of (architectural) view
+- Analysis
+	- for aesthetics and usability
-- Design the graphics
+	- insights in the visualization

 ----------